-The following commands had been executed on CentOS 6.5 system.
-Though should work with RHEL, Oracle Linux, and Scientific Linux and likely other distributions.
+The following commands had been executed on CentOS 6/7/8 and Rocky Linux (“RL”) 8, and should work on other RHEL, Oracle, Scientific distributions.

 A quick glance at one /etc/fstab may reveal lines that resemble this:

 To find the UUID of your devices, the blkid command may be used.
 Here the result of the command.

 Alternately, the lsblk command, which may be issued with the “-f” switch to present the following result.
 If anything the layout with columns is easier on the eyes.

 Something to consider from this example is the mount for swap.
 From the blkid, it is expressed as /dev/mapper/vg_centos6test-lv_swap; and from the lsblk -f command, it is vg_centos6test-lv_swap (dm-1).

 Using the blkid command to determine the UUID of swap, it can be expressed as one of the following:

 blkid /dev/mapper/vg_centos6test-lv_swap /dev/mapper/vg_centos6test-lv_swap: UUID="eb18ba81-f89b-43c7-9819-1664b7547423" TYPE="swap" blkid /dev/dm-1 /dev/dm-1: UUID="eb18ba81-f89b-43c7-9819-1664b7547423" TYPE="swap" # Best Method blkid -s UUID -o value /dev/mapper/vg_centos6test-lv_swap eb18ba81-f89b-43c7-9819-1664b7547423